COVID-19 guide for care staff supporting adults with learning disabilities or autistic adults

 - Talk to your residents or clients about the increased risk of abuse at this time.

-- At this time of increased isolation report instantly should anyone new appear to be staying at the property
+- During any period of increased isolation report instantly should anyone new appear to be staying at the property

 - Be aware that any changes in behaviour or demeanour could indicate abuse.